BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Passaggio is an Italian term that refers to the transition area between two voice registers.
 Its plural form is passaggi.
 You can achieve mastery of the transition only through constant vocal training.
 Of course, the training’s primary aim is to maintain a balanced or even timbre along the passaggio.

 Practice Singing in Mixed Voice

 Most successful singers have learned to mix their registers, and this ability makes them achieve high success in the field of music.
 Amateur singers, however, may be forcing themselves to transition from one voice to another.
-Many singers, however, stick to one vocal register to the detriment of the other registers.
+Most singers, however, stick to one vocal register to the detriment of the other registers.